Superelliptic degree sets over Henselian fields: Degree sets of superelliptic curves

 \subsection{Constructing points of large degree}

-We prove a strengthening of the converse of \Cref{lem: no points not zero mod q}.
+We prove a strengthening of the converse of \zcref{lem: no points not zero mod q}.
 Using Hensel's lemma, we show that if there exists a point $P \in U(\overline{K})$ with degree not a multiple of $q$, then the degree set contains points of all sufficiently large degrees.